open-security-nz/sage/README.md

 #### Is this a commercial product?
 Are you trying to sell me something?
 What's the catch?

-No. This is a non-commercial, open source project licensed under [license] (license.md)
+No. This is a non-commercial, open source project licensed under the [Creative Commons Attribution Share Alike 4.0 International](https://github.com/open-security-nz/sage/blob/master/license.md) license.

 #### What is a diagnostic framework?